signalprism/execution-boundary-interpretation/README.md

 Deterministically interpret AI-generated pull request mutations against a declared execution boundary.

-This GitHub Action compares a declared `INTENT.json` against the actual PR diff and:
+This GitHub Action evaluates a simple primitive:

-- Interprets side-effects
-- Detects scope violations
-- Detects excessive file mutations
-- Detects undeclared deletions, renames, and moves
-- Fails the PR when execution boundaries are exceeded

-No model inspection.
-No prompt wrapping.
-No runtime daemon.

-Just:

-Declared intent → Actual diff → Deterministic boundary interpretation.
+  declared intent → actual PR diff → boundary interpretation

-Execution Boundary Interpretation is a simple primitive: declared intent evaluated against actual PR mutations.

----
+Add one workflow.
+Add one INTENT.json.

+The action evaluates whether a pull request stayed within the declared execution boundary — and fails the PR if it did not.

 ### What You Get